 What is a Headless CMS?

-The main difference between a traditional CMS and a headless CMS is the lack of frontend in the latter.
+The main difference between a traditional content management system and a headless one is the lack of frontend in the latter.

 Traditional CMS systems come with a built-in front-end presentation layer (the “head”) that is tightly coupled to the backend, which is where the content is stored.
 This presentation layer dictates how the content should be presented and distributed, which is usually to web-based applications, leaving very little room for flexibility to push content to other platforms and devices.